nvalse81/Sentiment-Analysis_TESLA/README.md

 # capstone_720
 Twitter Sentiment Analysis about Stocks

-Capstone_720 Ipynb file has the code realted to Finviz news along with Yfinance data scraping,
+Capstone_720 Ipynb file has the code related to Finviz news along with Yfinance data scraping,

 Capstone_720_1.py python file is exported .py file